Brogdon hits OT winner as Pacers top Pelicans 118-116 - WHIZ News

 Victor Oladipo scored 25 points for Indiana, hitting a 29-foot 3-pointer and following that up with a steal from Lonzo Ball to spark a six-point comeback in the final 20 seconds of regulation.

+After Oladipo’s steal, Brogdon got the ball to Myles Turner, who made an open, game-tying 3 from straight away with 8.2 seconds left in regulation.

+“I’m very confident in everything I do.
+Obviously it was a big shot,” Turner said.
+“I’m always ready for moments like that and I let the game come to me.
+I say it all the time: ‘I work too hard on my shot not to trust it.’”

-Myles Turner made the game-tying 3 with 8.2 seconds left in regulation and had 17 points and three blocks before he fouled out with a minutes left in overtime.
+Turner had 17 points and three blocks before he fouled out with a minute left in overtime.
 Domantas Sabonis had 19 points and 11 rebounds before fouling out with about four minutes left in regulation.

+“This team doesn’t quit,” Turner said.
+“It’s just a winner’s mentality, and that’ll carry you a long way.”

 Ingram pulled up from 20 feet at the end of regulation, but was unable to connect, forcing overtime.